CamDavidsonPilon/lifelines/docs/Time varying survival regression.rst

 Cumulative sums
 #############################################

-One additional flag on ``add_covariate_to_timeline`` that is of interest is the ``cumulative_sum`` flag.
+One additional flag on :func:`~lifelines.utils.add_covariate_to_timeline` that is of interest is the ``cumulative_sum`` flag.
 By default it is False, but turning it to True will perform a cumulative sum on the covariate before joining.
 This is useful if the covariates describe an incremental change, instead of a state update.
 For example, we may have measurements of drugs administered to a patient, and we want the covariate to reflect how much we have administered since the start.
 Event columns do make sense to cumulative sum as well.
 In contrast, a covariate to measure the temperature of the patient is a state update, and should not be summed.
 See :ref:`Example cumulative sums over time-varying covariates` to see an example of this.

 Delaying time-varying covariates
 #############################################

-``add_covariate_to_timeline`` also has an option for delaying, or shifting, a covariate so it changes later than originally observed.
+:func:`~lifelines.utils.add_covariate_to_timeline` also has an option for delaying, or shifting, a covariate so it changes later than originally observed.
 One may ask, why should one delay a time-varying covariate?
 Here's an example.
 Consider investigating the impact of smoking on mortality and available to us are time-varying observations of how many cigarettes are consumed each month.
 Unbeknown-st to us, when a subject reaches critical illness levels, they are admitted to the hospital and their cigarette consumption drops to zero.
 Some expire while in hospital.
 If we used this dataset naively, we would see that not smoking leads to sudden death, and conversely, smoking helps your health!
 This is a case of reverse causation: the upcoming death event actually influences the covariates.

 To handle this, you can delay the observations by time periods: